marti-devesa/Binary_Lectures_WS21-22/README.md

 # Binary Systems in Astrophysics

 Public version of the GitLab repository for the Master course "Binary Systems in Astrophysics", held at Universität Innsbruck (2021-2022).
-The course had 13 lectures, 10 hand-on sessions, 2 poster sessions, and 1 review discussion (Lecture materials can be provided on demand).
+The course had 13 lectures, 10 hands-on sessions, 2 poster sessions, and 1 review discussion (Lecture materials can be provided on demand).

 This repository contains a collection of tutorials, either new or simplified from their original source.
 The external data required to perform each exercise is provided (https://fileshare.uibk.ac.at/d/32d466b028424cffa212/).
 All data files are obtained from public repositories, referenced in the notebooks.